This started with a post on Seedly a few weeks where a contributor, Jiang Jun - shared his negative experience with losing $3600.

 At the same time, the mistake that we've largely made in contrast - is blindly trusting, which went on for decades before our 'Information Age' in the last two.
 So doing that isn't very good either.

 Much like we've raised our standard of living historically, we have to raise our standards for where we outsource our money to.
 For some of the especially individualistic ones, it's FSM or SGX or a Robo.
 For others who want automation and management, there's platforms that emphasize relationships.
-And me.
 There's plenty of people who care more about your money than you do.
 Just make sure that the right people have it.

 Thanks to Jiang Jun for giving me his permission to use his name and video.
 It was good inspiration for this article.